sap-tutorials/Tutorials/tutorials/hcp-gw1/hcp-gw1.md

     > Note: If you don't see the the **Gateway ES4 Service** in the pull down menu, go back to your destination in the HCP cockpit and double-check the entries from the previous tutorial.
 If you make changes, reload Web IDE, then restart the procedure in this tutorial.

-12. After selecting the Northwind OData Service entry, enter the relative path (see below) to the OData service you will use in the field under the drop-down list-box (where it says “Paste URL here”).
+12. After selecting the Northwind OData Service entry, enter the relative path (see below) to the OData service you will use in the field under the drop-down list-box (where it says **`Paste URL here`**).
 Be sure not to include any trailing space characters.

     The relative path to enter is: